 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-annual Trash Bash spring cleanup.
 Warmer weather means it is time for spring cleaning – and Indiana’s highways are no exception.
-From April 2-24, 2011, INDOT and Adopt-A-Highway groups will conduct a major statewide effort to clean up Indiana’s highways during Trash Bash.
+Each year, INDOT and Adopt-A-Highway groups conduct a major statewide effort to clean up Indiana’s highways during Trash Bash.

-For more than a dozen years, INDOT crews and Adopt-A-Highway volunteers have joined forces to spring clean Indiana interstates during Trash Bash.
-Each year, hundreds of tons of trash is collected and Indiana highways are cleaned up in time for the summer driving season.
+For more than a dozen years, INDOT workers, Adopt-A-Highway volunteers and Department of Correction (DOC) crews have joined forces to spring clean Indiana interstates during Trash Bash.
+Each year, hundreds of tons of trash are collected and Indiana highways are spruced up in time for the summer driving season.

-Motorists should be on the lookout for Trash Bash crew-up crews along Indiana highways.
+Motorists should be on the lookout for crew-up crews along Indiana highways.
 When drivers encounter a work crew, they should slow down and be alert for changing traffic patterns.

 Roadside Services Coordinator